Charlotte Roofing and Construction Blog

 And you have good reason to be concerned.

-After all, there's no shortage of horror stories out there from Charlotte homeowners who were unlucky enough to select the wrong roofing contractor.
+After all, there's no shortage of horror stories out there from Matthews homeowners who were unlucky enough to select the wrong roofing contractor.

 And let's face it, while you might already have a favorite landscaper or small repair contractor, there's a good chance that you don't have a favorite roofing contractor in your address file.